-Rule 13: Voir Dire.
+Rule 13.
+Voir Dire.

 Rule 13.1: Conduct of Voir Dire.
 The military judge will ordinarily initiate voir dire examination by asking preliminary questions.
 The military judge may then permit such additional questions by counsel in en banc or general voir dire as are deemed reasonable and proper by the military judge.
-Counsel will submit any proposed general voir dire questions to the military judge fourteen (14) days in advance of trial.
+Counsel will submit any proposed general voir dire questions to the military judge fourteen (14) days in advance of trial, unless otherwise directed by the military judge.

 Rule 13.2: Individual Voir Dire.
-Any proposed individual voir dire questions by counsel will be submitted to the military judge fourteen (14) days in advance of trial. .
+Any proposed individual voir dire questions by counsel will be submitted to the military judge fourteen (14) days in advance of trial, unless otherwise directed by the military judge.

 Rule 13.3: Questionnaires.
 To expedite voir dire, the trial counsel should provide all members with questionnaires before trial under R.C.M.
-912 and provide those to the military judge and defense counsel fourteen (14) days prior to trial.
+912 and provide those to the military judge and defense counsel twenty-one (21) days prior to trial, unless otherwise directed by the military judge.
 No post-trial questionnaires or surveys will be sent to any member nor will any post-trial assessment be requested from any court member except upon approval of the military judge.

-Rule 14: Opening Statements.
+Rule 14.
+Opening Statements.